Hockett's design features: Ants

 Ants make use of the chemical-olfactory channel of communication.
-Ants produce chemicals called pheromones, which are released through body glands and received by the tips of the antenna.
+Ants produce chemicals called pheromones, which are released through body glands and received by the tips of the antennae.
 Ants can produce up to twenty different pheromone scents, each a unique signal used to communicate things such as the location of food and danger, or even the need to defend or relocate the colony.
 When an ant is killed, it releases a pheromone that alerts others of potential danger.
 Pheromones also help ants distinguish family members from strangers.
 The queen ant has special pheromones which she uses to signal her status, orchestrate work, and let the colony know when they need to raise princesses or drones.

 Ants will even engage in warfare to protect the colony or a food source.
 This warfare involves tactics that resemble human warfare.
 Marauder ants will capture and hold down an enemy while another ant crushes it.
 Ants are loyal to their colony to the death; however, the queen will kill her own in order to be the last one standing.
-This level of "planning" among an animal species requires an intricate communication.
+This level of "planning" among an animal species requires intricate communication.